tf1993614/embryo_alternative_splicing/README.md

 The standard format of header in fastq file can be found [here](https://zhuanlan.zhihu.com/p/158694643).

-Since downstream **SCAPE** software used to detect alternative polyadenlation (APA) needs the flow cell information in the read group tag of BAM file, we have to fix the header inthose 'problem' fastq files.
+Since downstream **SCAPE** software used to detect alternative polyadenlation (APA) needs the flow cell information in the read group tag of BAM file, we have to fix the header inthose 'problem' fastq files by replcaing extra space with `_`.
 For this, run `fix_header_in_fastq.sh`:

-	bash fix_header_in_fastq.sh {top directory you want to search fastq files in}  # fresh fastq.gz file with fixed header will write to same directory where 'problem' fastq file settles in.
-Those fresh fastq.gz file will be named in this tradition: `new{followed by origin file name}`
+	bash fix_header_in_fastq.sh {top directory you want to search fastq files in}

+	# Fresh fastq.gz file with fixed header will write to same directory where 'problem' fastq file settles in.
+	# Those fresh fastq.gz file will be named in this tradition: `new{followed by origin file name}`.

 ## Alternative polyadenylation (APA) pipeline